 17. Indulge in Eclectic Wine Tasting

-I don’t know about you, but I love my wine and a visit to a winery or two, is definitely one of the best things to do n Zakynthos island.
+I don’t know about you, but I love my wine, and a visit to a winery or two, is definitely one of the best things to do on Zakynthos Island.
 Zakynthos has about 19,000 acres of vineyards and over 60 different varieties.

 One of the best wineries you can visit is Callinico, located in the village of Kallipado since 1918.
 You can enjoy a wine tasting of their production a tour of their facilities and visit their dedicated museum.
 Learn more about the winery here.